Introduction

 Dr. Mario Hernandez

-Vice President International Society for Digital Earth / EARSeL Honorary Member (mariohernandezvaldes@gmail.com)
+Vice President International Society for Digital Earth / EARSeL Honorary Member /President of the Foundation of the International Society for Photogrammetry and Remote Sensing (ISPRS)(mariohernandezvaldes(at)gmail.com)

 Sessions on Remote Sensing for Cultural Heritage within EARSeL Symposium Since the establishment of the SIG on Natural and Cultural Heritage there have been almost always a session dedicated to this this topic during the EARSeL Symposium.